 Manathakkali powder uses

-Manathakkali powder is abundant in niacin, riboflavin, calcium, phosphorus, and iron and vitamin C.
+Manathakkali powder is abundant in niacin, riboflavin, calcium, phosphorus, iron, and vitamin C.

-It relieves bad breath and relives throat pain.
+It relieves bad breath and relieves throat pain.

 Manathakkali is also known for its cooling effects on the body.

 Preserving the berries

 The raw berries can be treated and preserved to be used when wanted.
 The following recipe is considered to be effective for acidity and gastric complaints.

 - Take some curd (yogurt) and add some salt to it.

 - Drop the berries into the curd mixture.
 Let it soak for a day.